97morningstar/COSC-3380-PointOfSale/README.md

 To test the queries:

 1. Install Postman
-2. Create collection (once)
+2. Create a Collection (once)
-3. Click the 3 dots and create a new request by clicking Add request
+3. Click the 3 dots and create a new request by clicking "Add Request"
-4. Select the right method (get, put, post, delete)
+4. Select the correct method (get, put, post, delete)
-5. Run the server
+5. Run the server in the command prompt
-6. Copy the localhot address and go to the link on the request (example: http://localhost:3000/api/create_item)
+6. Copy the localhost address and go to the link on the request (example: http://localhost:4200/api/create_item)

-get: just send
-post/put:
-1. Go to Body > raw > select JSON
-2. Copy the object, and send